Use Control-F (PC) or Command-F (Mac) to search the page.

 Chinese names In China, surnames generally come first, followed by given names.
 Examples: Mao Zedong, Hu Jintao.
 Mao and Hu are surnames.
 One caveat: Ethnic Chinese living abroad sometimes adopt Western convention, so be sure to double-check.

 Church of Jesus Christ of Latter-day Saints, The Mormon church (note the lowercase c) is acceptable on secondary references.
-See this entry in the radio style guide on the NPR intranet for more guidance.
+For more information, see NPR Editorial Guidance Book

 claim Saying that someone claims something implies doubt on our part, so avoid using it.
 “Says” is an all-purpose neutral substitute and preferred.
 Claim can be used in reference to insurance and legal situations.

 classical music titles are much more complicated than their counterparts in other genres.
 Many commercial classical releases do not have album and track titles per se, apart from the names of the main compositions on the recording.
 Those that do spell out the compositions and their movements can vary in approach, and the liner notes and digital listings are not always trustworthy.
 Capitalization within titles can vary tremendously by country of origin.